lurkny/LinearAlg/README.md

 Caveat: only SuperLU versions 5.2.x can be used.
 On macOS, the Accelerate framework can be used for BLAS and LAPACK functions.

-Armadillo can work without the above libraries, but its functionality will be reduced.
-Basic functionality will be available (eg. matrix addition and multiplication), but operations such as eigen decomposition and system solvers will not be.
-Matrix multiplication may not be as fast (mainly for large matrices).

 ---

 ### 5: Linux and macOS: Installation